katilp/condition-data-test/README.md

 ## GitHub action output

 The GitHub action workflow writes he db files (copied from `/cvmfs/cms-opendata-conddb.cern.ch/<global-tag-name>`), updated stripped main db file `<global-tag-name>.db` and the text dump of it are in the artifact.

+Due to some instability (input/output errors for reading from `/cvmfs`), the db files are now read from `/eos/opendata/cms/conddb/`.
+This area contains all OD condition data.

 ## Output directory